Plain English Summary

 Background and study aims

 Every day, 24000 children under five die of which more than one third of deaths are associated with malnutrition.
 Malnourished children have an inability to properly digest food because they lack digestive enzymes made by the pancreas, an abdominal digestive organ.
 These enzymes are used to break down fats, proteins and carbohydrates into units that can be digested.
 Loss of digestive enzymes leads to incomplete digestion and insufficient absorption of nutrients.
 In other diseases with these characteristics, like Cystic Fibrosis, improving this maldigestion with pancreatic enzyme replacement therapy (PERT) is very common.
 The goal of PERT is to restore normal digestion, achieve adequate nutritional status and to reach a normal pattern of growth.
-However, we do not know if exocrine pancreatic dysfunction in childhood severe malnutrition can be corrected by PERT and will lead to additional weight gain.
-Our objective is to test whether PERT results in additional weight gain in severely malnourished children.
+However, it is not known whether exocrine pancreatic dysfunction in childhood severe malnutrition can be corrected by PERT and will lead to additional weight gain.
+The aim of this study is to test whether PERT results in additional weight gain in severely malnourished children.

 Who can participate?